valbuild/val/packages/next/README.md

 npx @valbuild/init@latest
 ```

+If you do not wish to use the init script, or having issues with it, checkout the [manual configuration guide](./MANUAL_CONFIGURATION.md).

+## Additional setup

+- If you have a monorepo, or have a project where the project is located in a subdirectory relative to the github repository see the [monorepos](#monorepos) section
-See [formatting published content](#formatting-published-content) if you use prettier (or similar) Val to do it as well.
+- See [formatting published content](#formatting-published-content) if you use prettier (or similar) Val to do it as well.
+- If you want editors to update content in production, read up on how to setup [remote mode](#remote-mode).

 ## Getting started